aws-cfm-blogs/qdeveloper-subscription-cost-breakdown/README.md

 3. Create an [AWS Batch job queue](https://docs.aws.amazon.com/batch/latest/userguide/create-job-queue.html) if one does not exist to run the subscription cost analysis as a containerized job.
 # Installation
 After cloning the repo:
-1. Deploy the CloudFormation template using ``template.yaml``.

-    Provide values for the following parameters:
+1. Deploy the CloudFormation template using ``template.yaml`` by providing values for the following parameters:

     ### Athena Query Configuration
     - **DatabaseName**: The name of the Athena database (Default: athena_cur)